cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 # Lesson 2: Create and Prepare Database

 To create a new database in Cloudberry Database, you can either use the `CREATE DATABASE` SQL command in the `psql` client, or use the `createdb` utility.
-The createdb utility is a wrapper around the `CREATE DATABASE` command.
+The `createdb` utility is a wrapper around the `CREATE DATABASE` command.

 ## Quick-start operations

-In the following operations, you will be guided to create a new database using the `createdb` utility, create a schema and search path for schemas.
+In the following operations, you will be guided to create a new database using the `createdb` utility, to create a schema, and to set search path for schemas.
 You will also learn how to create a user and grant privileges to the user.

-### Prerequisites

 Before moving on to the operations, make sure that you have completed the previous tutorial [Lesson 1: Create Users and Roles](../101-cbdb-tutorials/create-users-and-roles.md).
 You will connect to the tutorial database as the user `lily` with password set up in the previous tutorial.